Frequently Asked Financial Aid Questions

 Students may be awarded up to their Cost of Attendance.
 The Cost of Attendance is a comprehensive student budget specifically created for students attending Florida A&M University College of Law.
 Each student’s Cost of Attendance is based on the student’s enrollment, residency and housing status.
 Please visit Tuition and Fees for more information.

-To receive a disbursement of federal financial aid a student must ensure they have submitted all items requested on the To-Do-List via the Student Center in iRattler.
+To receive a disbursement of federal financial aid, students must ensure they have submitted all items requested on the To-Do-List via the Student Center in iRattler.
 Students must also ensure they have completed all steps in the loan process.
 Students are required to set up direct deposit and to have an updated address on file for mailing in order for Student Accounts to process refunds.

 Financial aid documents are found on the main campus financial aid website under forms and publications: http://www.famu.edu/index.cfm?FinancialAid&FormsandPublications